mdznr/What-s-New/README.md

 With `MTZWhatsNew` and `MTZWhatsNewViewController`, you can easily do the same.
 On app launch, any changes made to the app since the previous launch can be displayed to the user.

 **How do I do?**
 Simply provide a list of changes (and optionally artwork) associated with each version of the app and that's it.
-You'll be asked to present them to ths user and you can do so however you'd like.
+You'll be asked to present them.
+You can do so however you'd like.
+However, pre-built view controllers are given to you as an option, though.

 **What's new for you.**
 All changes made since the user last opened the app can be displayed, even if those changes span multiple versions.